adamsanderson/open_gem/README.markdown

 Installation:
 ------------
-OpenGem require rubygems 1.3.6 or higher.
-You may need to update rubygems to take advantage of the new plugin support:
+OpenGem requires rubygems 1.8.0 or higher.
+You may need to update rubygems:

     gem update --system